-What you must pay when you get these services What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Supervised Exercise Therapy (SET) \$30 copay per visit 50% coinsurance No prior authorization required.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Supervised Exercise Therapy (SET) \$30 copay per visit 50% coinsurance No prior authorization required.
 SET is covered for members who have symptomatic peripheral artery disease (PAD) and a referral for PAD from the physician responsible for PAD treatment.
 Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
 The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
-Telehealth services See Physician/Pra titioner services Telehealth services See Physician/Pra ctitioner services
+Telehealth services See Physician/Pra ctitioner services Urgently needed services For coverage outside of the United States, see Worldwide coverage.
+For additional covered services, see Global emergency and travel assistance. \$40 copa y per visit

-What you must pay when you get these services What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Urgently needed services For coverage outside of the United States, see Worldwide coverage.
-For additional covered services, see Global emergency and travel assistance. \$40 copay y per visit No prior authorization required.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Urgently needed services (continued) No prior authorization required.
 Urgently needed services are provided to treat a non-emergency, unforeseen medical illness, injury, or condition that requires immediate medical care.
 Urgently needed services may be furnished by in-network providers or by out-of-network providers when in-network providers are temporarily unavailable or inaccessible.
-Cost sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished innetwork.
-Vision care (Medicare covered) No prior authorization required.
+Cost sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished in-network. Ŭ Vision care (Medicare covered) No prior authorization required.
 Covered services include: Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
-Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
-People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older, and Hispanic Americans who are 65 or older \$0 copay per exam 50% coinsurance
+Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts See Physician/Practi or Specialist For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
+People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older, and Hispanic Americans who are 65 or older \$0 copay per exam 50% coinsurance For people with diabetes, screening for diabetic retinopathy is covered once per year See Vision care (ro serv